Lu Huinan: As grand empress dowager and Empress Dowager Chongxian

 In July 464, Emperor Xiaowu died and was succeeded by his son Liu Ziye, who took the throne as Emperor Qianfei.
-He honored his grandmother as grand empress dowager.
+He honored his grandmother as grand empress dowager, and made her niece Lady Lu empress on 16 December 465.
 She did not appear to have much influence over her impulsive and cruel grandson, who was assassinated in a coup d'etat in January 466.
 The mutineers supported Emperor Xiaowu's younger brother Liu Yu, whom Empress Dowager Lu had raised, as Emperor Ming.

 Initially, the imperial officials, who apparently viewed Empress Dowager Lu in low esteem, wanted to have her empress dowager title stripped, and for her to be moved out of the palace.
 Because Liu Yu was raised by her, however, he instead had her be given the title Empress Dowager Chongxian (because she lived at Chongxian Palace) and continued to have her treated as empress dowager.
 She died in February 466.

 However, how Empress Dowager Lu died is a matter of controversy.
 Historical accounts indicate that there was a rumor, allegedly from reliable sources but not conclusive, that after her grandson Liu Zixun, the Prince of Jin'an had been declared emperor in early 466 at his defense post at Jiang Province in competition with Emperor Ming, Empress Dowager Lu was secretly pleased.
 On a feast she hosted for Emperor Ming, she spiked the wine with poison and intended to kill Emperor Ming.
 However, Emperor Ming's attendants realized this and warned him, and he instead offered the wine back to her.
 She could not refuse it, so she drank the wine and died.

 Empress Dowager Lu was buried with honors due an empress dowager.
 However, after her burial, her body was disinterred as a magical means of cursing her grandson Liu Zixun.
 It was only in 468, long after Liu Zixun had been defeated, that she was reburied.